andreas-barnensbibliotek/moodstocks-phonegap-demo-app/README.md

 # Moodstocks SDK - PhoneGap sample apps

 PhoneGap plugins and sample applications for the Moodstocks SDK.
 So far we only support the iOS platform (tested with PhoneGap v2.3).

-## Real-time on-device image recognition SDK

-The Moodstocks SDK provides a scanner for mobile devices.
-It recognizes both barcodes and images.
-Scanning operates on the client-side which lets you create nice augmented reality overlays.
-Also it even works off-line thanks to a built-in, easy-to-use on-device image signatures synchronization.

-To get started (for free!) create an account on [Moodstocks Developer Center](https://developers.moodstocks.com/) and follow the instructions.
+This repository is made of:

+* `www`: the demo (common to iOS and Android environments)
+* `ios`: the specific PhoneGap project for iOS
+* `android`: the specific PhoneGap project for Android

+Each of them contains a detailed README to help you get started.

+## Feature: Web view as overlay!

+Generally speaking, we take the default web view and insert it into our scanner view.

+  * You can personalize the overlay very easily.
+Just modify the html content inside the div `#overlayContainer` in `index.hmtl`

+  * UI toggle.
+    * When the scanner is launched, in order to have an overlay floating above the camera view you need to hide the menu.

+    ```javascript
+    // When scanner is launched, hide the menu and show the overlay
+    function scannerOn() {
+        overlayContainer.style.display = "inline";
+        menuContainer.style.display = "none";
+    }
+    ```

+    * Correspondingly when the scanner is dismissed you need to restore the menu and hide the overlay.

+    ```javascript
+    // When scanner is dismissed, display the menu and hide the overlay
+    function scannerOff() {
+        overlayContainer.style.display = "none";
+        menuContainer.style.display = "inline";
+    }
+    ```

+    > Workaround for the background color: Don't put apply any css to the container that you need to hide.

 ## Help